Help Center Content Audit Tool for SEO and AI Search

 What this audit is looking for

-This audit focuses on support-doc quality: whether the page resolves the question quickly, covers the necessary steps, uses clear structure, and routes users to the right related docs or product next steps.
+This audit focuses on one support-doc URL: whether the page resolves the question quickly, covers the necessary steps, keeps product context current, makes troubleshooting answers extractable, cites or links to the right source of truth, and routes users to related docs or product next steps.

 Common content problems on these pages